AdaCore/ada_coding_standards/source/guidelines/dynamic_storage_management.rst

 .. code:: Ada

    type Descriptor is ...;
    type Descriptor_Ref is access all Descriptor;
    ...
    Device : aliased Descriptor;
    ...
    P : Descriptor_Ref := Device'Access;
    ...

+"""""""
+Notes
+"""""""

 The compiler, and/or GNATcheck, will detect violations of the restrictions.

 -------------------------------------------
 Minimal Dynamic Allocation Policy (DYN04)